-The trails are busiest during summer, but according to Emily Smoak—another Minneapolis-based rider—winter is her favorite time of year to ride.
+The trails are busiest during summer, but according to Emily Smoak of Minneapolis, winter is the best time of year to ride.
 “It’s funny how you might think the best weather is warmer weather, but it’s not,” she says, describing a recent trip to Cuyuna.
 “I think the perfect weather would be 24 degrees and crisp blue skies.”

 More than 25 miles of Cuyuna’s flowing, mixed-difficulty singletrack trails are “groomed” for winter fat biking.
 If it’s your first time riding a fat bike on groomed trails, check out the beginner-friendly Galloping Goose Trail before testing your skills elsewhere.
 Formerly known as “Easy Street,” this 6-mile loop around Huntington Mine Lake is the perfect introduction for riders still getting familiar with the sport.